deptofdefense/dds.mil/content/announcements/2020-07-bricks-in-the-air-an-avionics-hacking-workshop-returns-to-def-con-28.md

 ---
 type: announcements
-title: Bricks in the Air, an Avionics Hacking Workshop, Returns to DEF CON 28
+title: Avionics Hacking Workshop "Bricks in the Air" Returns to DEF CON 28
 date: 2020-07-28T13:00:00.000Z
 image: 06_bricksworkshopdds_modal_r5.png
 summary: The U.S. Defense Digital Service and the Department of the Air Force